A reduction principle for Fourier coefficients of automorphic forms: On PL-orbits

 An orbit for $\SO_{n,n}$ is PL if and only if all $Q_{2i+1}$ are hyperbolic, except $Q_{2j+1}$ for a single index $j\geq 1$, which is a direct sum of a hyperbolic form and a one-dimensional quadratic form.
 For $\SO_{n,n}$ there are two next-to-minimal partitions.
 One of them is $2^41^{2n-8}$.
 For it, $Q_1$ has to be hyperbolic.
 The other next-to-minimal partition is $3 1^{2n-3}$.
 Thus $Q_3$ is one-dimensional.
 Now, note that $H^n=Q_3\oplus-Q_3 \oplus H^{n-1}$.
 Thus, $Q_3\oplus Q_1=Q_3\oplus-Q_3 \oplus H^{n-1}$ and thus $Q_1=(-Q_3) \oplus H^{n-1}$, \ie $Q_1$ is a direct sum of a hyperbolic form and a one-dimensional quadratic form.

 Similarly, it is easy to see that the next-to-minimal orbits for $\SO_{n+1,n}$\ are principal in Levis isomorphic to $(\GL_2)^2\times (\GL_1)^{n-4}$ or $\SO_{2,1}\times (\GL_1)^{n-1}$. \end{proof}

 However, $\Sp_{2n}(\K)$ has infinitely many rational next-to-minimal orbits, already for $n=2$.
-Moreover, by \cite{I} there exist cuspidal next-to-minimal representations of $\Sp_4(\A)$.
-Note that cuspidal non-generic automorphic forms cannot be determined by their Whittaker coefficients, since the latter coefficients have to vanish on such forms.
+Moreover, there exist cuspidal next-to-minimal representations of $\Sp_4(\A)$.
+Note that cuspidal non-generic automorphic forms cannot expressed through their Whittaker coefficients, since the latter coefficients have to vanish on such forms.
 See \cite[\S 4]{Ginz} for a discussion of cuspidal representations, in particular those of $\Sp_4(\A)$.

 As for the exceptional groups, Joseph Hundley showed that the next-to-minimal orbit is unique, and thus PL, for $E_6,E_7,E_8$ and $G_2$~\cite{HundleyMail}.

 The group $F_4$ has infinitely many rational next-to-minimal orbits.
 We expect that infinitely many of them are not PL.